-Subject to timely approvals and commercial agreements, construction of the Project is expected to commence in mid-2023.
+Subject to timely approvals and commercial agreements, construction of the Project is expected to commence in H2 2023 or H1 2024.
 The construction phase is expected to last for a period of 24-30 months.

 1.8 Consequences of Not Proceeding with the Action